Courses/Events

 Course Structure and Schedule:

 The typical Part B course structure is 2 sessions online followed by 2 days in a clinic setting.
 Session 1 (the first online component) allows you to work at your own convenience and learn from an interactive blend of visuals, audio and video, but still participate in the live course that is so integral to the McKenzie educational programming.
-Session 2 is held online (typically on a Tuesday or Wednesday evening starting at 4pm through until 9pm) and taught live by the course instructor.
+Session 2 is held online (typically on a Tuesday or Wednesday evening starting at 3pm through until 8pm or on a Saturday or Sunday morning from 7:30am until 12:30pm) and taught live by the course instructor.
 Sessions 3 and 4 are typically held in a clinic setting or depending on the course, they may be held online.
 Sessions 3 and 4 typically run 8am until 5pm on a Saturday and Sunday.

 (a combination of online and in-person, or fully online)